nus-cs2113-AY2021S1/tp/docs/team/ninggggx99.md

 - **New Feature:** Added the ability to allow users to key notes for an event
     * What it does: Allow user to key notes for event they specified.
 Timestamp is used to differentiate the newer notes from the older ones and newer notes will be appended to the older one.
     * Justification: This feature is one of the secondary feature that allows user to key in notes and attaching it to the events.
     * Highlights: This feature takes in user input after Scheduler has prompted, user have to avoid using ` as this will be the indicator for a new line.
-Users are required to follow the user guide and type ```/end note``` on a new line to indicate the end of notes.
+Users are required to follow the user guide and type ```noteend``` on a new line to indicate the end of notes.

+- **New Feature:** Added the ability to allow users to see notes for an event
+   * What it does: Allow user to see notes for event they specified.
+Timestamp is used to differentiate the newer notes from the older ones and newer notes will be appended to the older one.
+   * Justification: This feature is one of the secondary feature that allows user to see notes they have attached to event.
+   * Highlights: This feature takes in user input that specify the type of event and index of event.

+- **New Feature:** Added the ability to exit the program
+   * What it does: Allow user to exit the program smoothly.
+   * Justification: This feature is one of the basic feature that allows user to exit the program smoothly.
+   * Highlights: This feature does not take in user input.

 - **Code Contributed:** [RepoSense Link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=ninggggx99&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=ninggggx99&tabRepo=AY2021S1-CS2113T-T12-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other)